TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Absolute and relative links are a tricky concept to build a good mental model of, a metaphor may help:

 Think of the directory in which a website is located as a house, and each page on the website as a room in that house.
 Relative links are directions from the room you are currently in (the bedroom) to another room (the kitchen).
-Absolute links, on the other hand, are directions to an entirely different house.
+Absolute links, on the other hand, are directions from a fixed global origin called "root" and denoted `/` (the entrance of the house).

 ### Images